pnp/pnpcore/docs/using-the-sdk/basics-async.md

 }
 ```

 Both approaches are comparable from a coding point of view: the difference is in the method names and the `await` keyword.
-You also notice that for the sync approach the code is more fluent as there's no need for `await` statements, but a similar thing can be done with async via one of these two models:
+You also notice that for the sync approach the code is more fluent as there's no need for `await` statements, but a similar thing can be done with async via using the [AndThen](https://pnp.github.io/pnpcore/api/PnP.Core.QueryModel.BaseDataModelExtensions.html#collapsible-PnP_Core_QueryModel_BaseDataModelExtensions_AndThen__2_Task___0__Func___0_Task___1___) method to chain async method calls or via nesting each async call with it's corresponding `await` keyword:

 ```csharp
 using (var context = await pnpContextFactory.CreateAsync("SiteToWorkWith"))